Robok-Engine/Robok-Easy-UI/README.md

   val context: Context = /* Obtain your Context, ex:  from an Activity or Application */

   val amix = Amix.Builder(context)
+    .setUseStyle(false) // Enable style in Components, (will add a tag in  componnets to use Robok components, like background
-    .setUseComments(true) // Enable comments in xml code (not recommended) .setCode("<example-code>") // some amix code
+    .setUseVerticalRoot(false) // Use orientation vertical in root view if true .setUseComments(false) // Enable comments in xml code (not recommended) .setCode("<example-code>") // some amix code
     .setOnGenerateCode { generatedCode, config ->
       // here you can do something with your generated Android Views XML Layout code